ni/niveristand-data-sharing-framework-custom-device-plugins/Docs/Getting Started with the RDMA Component.md

    Configure each transfer group as follows:
    - `core.name`: Use this to specify how the transfer group will appear in the System Definition.
    - `core.direction`: Specifies whether the transfer(s) in this group will be TX or RX.
    - `core.cycle timing`:  Configure how you wish, or use the values depicted below.
-Remember, a decimation of 0 puts the transfer group in line with the PCL).
+Remember, a decimation of 0 puts the transfer group in line with the PCL.
 For more information on cycle timing, see the [DSF Theory of Operation](https://github.com/ni/niveristand-data-sharing-framework-custom-device/blob/main/Docs/Data%20Sharing%20Framework/Theory%20of%20Operations.md).
    - `core.timeout behavior`: Choose whatever you prefer, as it should not impact your success in following this tutorial.
    - `core.enable conversion`: Choose whatever you prefer, just be sure that corresponding enpoints have the same setting for this field.
    - `component settings`: Leave empty, as there are no component settings for RDMA transfer groups.